Miguel Peirano (footballer)

 Miguel Ángel Peirano Castro (born 30 June 1960) is a former Uruguayan footballer who played as a defender.

 Club career

 Peirano played for C.A.
 Peñarol and C.A.
 Progreso in the Primera División Uruguaya.
 He played in the Spanish La Liga with Sevilla F.C. during the 1984-85 season.
-He also had a spell in the Greek Super League with Levadiakos F.C. during the 1987–88 and 1988-89 seasons.
+He also had a spell in the Super League Greece with Levadiakos during the 1987–88 and 1988-89 seasons.

 International career

 Peirano appeared for the senior Uruguayan soccer team at the 1983 Pan American Games, scoring the game-winning goal in the final against Brazil.